Mrymna/Surgery_procedures/Neuronexus/base_implantation.md

 ## Prepare the surgery setup
 * beaker with alcohol, beaker with water, well with saline
 * Instruments: scissors, 2 hemostats, tweezers, (skull scraper, screw drilling bit,) fine drilling bit (desinfected in alcohol)
-* 0.3ml or 0.5ml syringe, screwdriver
+* (0.3ml or 0.5ml syringe,) screwdriver
 * ear bars (desinfected in alcohol) attached to the frame
 * arm attached to the frame, needle attached to the arm
-* gas on, adjusted to 800-1000, pump on, heating pad on
+* gas on, O2 adjusted to 800-1000, pump on, heating pad on

 ## Prepare the animal
 * Place the animal in the induction chamber until it is not moving and does not stay upright when tilted sideways (approximately 15 sec).
 * Set the isoflurane to 2%.
-* Fix the animal to the stereotaxic frame
+* Fix the animal to the stereotaxic frame.
 * Set the isoflurane to 1.5%.
 Over the next 5-15 minutes, gradually decrease it until approx. 0.7-1.0%.
 Always watch the breathing of your animal.
 * Apply a cream to protect the eyes (Bepanthen, Augen under Nasensalbe MIT 5% Dexpanthenol, Bayer).
 * Cut the fur on the head, from the neck to between the eyes.